slamont1/lammps/doc/src/fix_bond_dynamic.rst

 Default
 """""""

-The option defaults are maxbond = max/bond/per/atom
+The option defaults are maxbond = max/bond/per/atom and flag_mol = 0